adi-miller/Irrigate/readme.md

 This is used to manually open a valve.
 Valve suspend is still respected, so a valve will not open if it is suspended.
 It does override any sensors because sensors are defined on a schedule.

-The duration is specified as part of the `open` command.
+The duration is specified in the payload of the `open` command.